RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

 **************************************

 This code evaluates and plots an Airy beam power response.
-Note that we exclude the cross polarizations, since this is an unpolarized the cross polarizations are identical to the auto polarization power beams.
-If the cross polarizations are included the array returned from the ``power_eval`` method will be complex.
+Note that we exclude the cross polarizations, since this is an unpolarized beam, the cross polarizations are identical to the auto polarization power beams.
+If the cross polarizations are included, the array returned from the ``power_eval`` method will be complex.

 .. code-block:: python